How to Safely Pump Breast Milk While Driving a Car

 - Use a good quality pump.

-- Make sure the bottle is clean and dry before beginning to pump, as any residue from past milk will affect your ability to get out enough milk for your baby in one session.
+- Ensure the bottle is clean and dry before beginning to pump, as any residue from past milk will affect your ability to get out enough milk for your baby in one session.

 If you’re pumping while driving, an electric pump is ideal.
-Electric pumps are more efficient than manual ones, quieter and easier to clean.
-They are also more portable, meaning that you can take them with you if you’re going out of town or have a long commute.
-Finally, electric pumps offer hygienic benefits over manual ones: they don’t require touching your breast shields or tubing with dirty hands–and they won’t contaminate any milk stored in bottles!
+Electric pumps are more efficient than manual ones, quieter, and easier to clean.
+They are also more portable, meaning you can take them with you if you’re going out of town or have a long commute.
+Finally, electric pumps offer hygienic benefits over manual ones: they don’t require touching your breast shields or tubing with dirty hands and won’t contaminate any milk stored in bottles!

-This second part helps massage sore nipples while emptying them completely so that no residual milk remains behind once feeding time comes around again later on down the road after driving home safely at last!
+This second part helps massage sore nipples while emptying them so that no residual milk remains behind once feeding time comes around again later on down the road after driving home safely!

 Pumping while driving isn’t recommended in all states

 This is because it’s not safe to do so.
 You may want to check the laws in your state before using a pump while driving.
-If you’re allowed to pump while driving, be sure that you’re doing so safely and legally.
+If you can pump while driving, ensure you do so safely and legally.

-If you’re in a state where it’s illegal, don’t do it!
+Don’t do it if you’re in a state where it’s illegal!
 It’s dangerous and could land you with a hefty fine.

 Dangers of pumping breast milk while driving

 There are a few dangers associated with pumping while driving.
-The most obvious one is that you could potentially get into an accident if you’re not paying attention to the road.
-This can be dangerous for both you and your child, so it’s important to be aware of your surroundings when pumping milk while driving.
+The most obvious is that you could get into an accident if you’re not paying attention to the road.
+This can be dangerous for you and your child, so you must be aware of your surroundings when pumping milk while driving.
 It’s also possible that some of the milk may leak out of the bottle while you’re pumping.

 In addition to being illegal in some states, pumping while driving can be dangerous.
-It can cause you to lose your concentration on the road and lead to an accident.
-If you’re using a manual pump, this is especially true because it requires manual manipulation of the pump itself.
+It can cause you to lose concentration on the road and lead to an accident.
+This is especially true if you’re using a manual pump because it requires manual pump manipulation.

 Breast milk should be stored safely after it’s been pumped